eldada/fio-in-kubernetes/README.md

 ```

 ## Run the IO tests in the pods
-You can run `fio` directly in the pods and get the Kubernetes node's local disk tested using the pods that were just deployed.
+You can run `fio` directly in the pods and get the Kubernetes node's local disk tested using the pods that were just deployed.</br>
+You can test an externally mounted volume be setting the `--filename` parameter to the mounted volume in the pod.

+See the [official fio website](https://fio.readthedocs.io/en/latest/fio_doc.html) for all the available options and parameters.

-The examples below runs on the x86_64 pod.
-It uses json output, 10 concurrent jobs and a 1mb block size, and saves the output in a local file for analysis later
+The examples below runs in the running `x86_64` pod.
+It uses json output, 10 concurrent jobs, 1mb block size, and saves the output in a local file for analysis later
 ```shell
 mkdir -p out